The search for Milwaukee's next Youth Poet Laureate is on!

 Along with offering the title of local Youth Poet Laureate (YPL), Urban Word publishes poems by local YPLs in its annual National Youth Poet Laureate anthology.

-Teachers in Milwaukee County interested in implementing the MYPL curriculum in their classrooms are encouraged to reach out to Assistant Programming Director Antonio Vargas-Nieto for more information or to schedule a class visit through the button below.
+Teachers in Milwaukee County interested in implementing the MYPL curriculum in their classrooms are encouraged to reach out to Assistant Programming Director Antonio Vargas-Nieto for lesson-plan materials, more information, or to schedule a class visit through the button below.
 Any other questions can be directed to Antonio or to the Woodland Pattern offices at 414-263-5001.

 Program Sponsors

 Woodland Pattern is grateful to all who have sponsored this program.
-Sponsors include the Academy of American Poets, Amazon Literary Partnership, the Friends of the Milwaukee Public Library, Gardner Foundation, the Brandon Gelzer Memorial Fund at the Greater Milwaukee Foundation, the UWM Program in Creative Writing, and many private donors.
+Sponsors for the inaugural cycle included the Academy of American Poets, Amazon Literary Partnership, the Friends of the Milwaukee Public Library, Gardner Foundation, the Brandon Gelzer Memorial Fund at the Greater Milwaukee Foundation, the UWM Program in Creative Writing, and private donors.

 We acknowledge that in Milwaukee we live and work on traditional Potawatomi, Ho-Chunk, and Menominee homelands along the southwest shores of Michigami, part of North America’s largest system of freshwater lakes, where the Milwaukee, Menominee, and Kinnickinnic rivers meet and the people of Wisconsin’s sovereign Anishinaabe, Ho-Chunk, Menominee, Oneida, and Mohican nations remain present.